The transformation process of machine learning

-Big Data, higher compute capacities and GPUs and deep learning has had a transformative effect on the speech technologies of today.
-The transformation in technology has lead to accuracies that only rival humans.
+Big Data, higher computing capacities GPUs and deep learning, machine learning and signal processing have had a transformative effect on the speech technologies of today.
+The transformation in technology has led to accuracies that only rival humans.
 Obviously, the industry has moved to embrace the new technology and the effect is visible in contact centers across the globe.

 In recent years, all this has been possible only due to the emergence of a new technological breakthrough in the field of Machine Learning and Signal Processing popularly known as Automatic Speech Recognition.

-The various machine learning techniques like Artificial Neural Networks(ANN), support vector machines and Gaussian Mixture Models(GMM) along with Hidden Markov Models(HMM) employed in ASR systems.
+Various machine learning techniques like Artificial Neural Networks(ANN), support vector machines and Gaussian Mixture Models(GMM) along with Hidden Markov Models(HMM) are employed in ASR systems.

-Though it can’t be deduced that it is the final step.
-Rather it’s still a long way to cover before reaching an apex of development, we’re already witnessing some remarkable results in the form of intelligent smartphone interfaces like the Siri, Alexa or Google assistant program.
+However it can’t be deduced that it is the final step.
+Rather it’s still a long way to go before reaching an apex of development, we’re already witnessing some remarkable results in the form of intelligent smartphone interfaces like the Siri, Alexa or Google assistant program.